 The STORM project with a budget of £7 million, aims to create an integrated platform to deal with a real-time control, designing preservation or restoration interventions and a quick response in emergency management.

-The Challenge: How do you protect European sites of histories and touristic value from the hazards of climatic and manmade impacts to pressure for future generations?
+How do you protect European sites of histories and touristic value from the hazards of climatic and manmade impacts to pressure for future generations?

 Sparta used weather stations, UAVs with LiDAR, laser scanner with a multispectral camera and environmental sensing kit to collect the data, visualise it and then analyse data over time and for fact responses to key services.
 Our Integrated Sensor Suite weather station combines the rain collector, temperature and humidity sensors and anemometer.